 It may seem like the obvious solution to transfer your assets to your children now.
 But if you are doing this for purposes of qualifying for Medicaid benefits, Medicaid has a five-year look-back period for anything that is considered a gift.
 The transfer of any assets to qualify for Medicaid must be completed at least five years prior to be protected.

 In addition, there are advantages to naming your children beneficiaries of the trust instead of gifting them the assets now.

 ● In the case of a divorce or death, the spouse may have rights to those assets.

 ● Creditors cannot seize the assets in the trust.

 ● The trust will provide legal accountability for the family.

 If you have more questions concerning irrevocable trusts and how they can ensure your long-term care, you should discuss this with a professional estate planning attorney.
-The estate planning professionals at The Matus Law Group would be happy to discuss any of your estate planning needs during a free consultation.
+The estate planning professionals at The Matus Law Group would be happy to discuss any of your estate planning needs during a consultation.